Study Skills links

 The Library provides access to a wide range of resources and services to support your study, including print books and journals, e-books, e-journals and databases for literature searching.
 Full details of what is available are available on the Library and Archives Service website.
 If you have any questions about Library services, please email us at email@example.com or tweet us @LSHTMLibrary.

 If you are a Distance Learning student, click here for a brief introduction to LSHTM Library Services for DL Students.

 The Library provides training, guidance and support to help you to conduct effective literature searches for module assignments and for your Project Report (Summer Project).
 London-based students and Distance Learners should access the literature search help pages on our website for guidance on each step of the literature search process, including video guides.

-For IT training materials to help guide you in the use of Microsoft Office applications (such as Word and Excel), bibliography database / reference manager applications, and in using the Internet, please click the following link:
+There are IT training materials to help guide you in the use of Microsoft Office applications (such as Word and Excel), bibliography database / reference manager applications, and in using the Internet.